pereznetworks/My-Tic-Tac-Toe-Game/README.md

   - All code in game.js, games.css is original.
     - No plugins are used.
-    - I modified in the provided index.html, styles.css a little
+    - I modified the provided index.html, styles.css a little

   - TicTacToe is a IIFE module.
     - It exports the entire game code, all variables, objects and methods into one variable, TicTacToe.